hmmdeif/thoughtpad-plugin-manager/README.md

 The manager will return a `subscribe` and `notify` function after registering all plugins that have been passed for initialisation.
 This allows the application to call any subscribed event with arguments even if it is not being subscribed to.

+If you pass a string to the `notify` data object, then it wil be converted to an object and the string can be found in `data.contents`.
+This is because the thoughtpad object is added locally to your data object so you can use the config files and notify functions.

 ```JavaScript
 var man = require('thoughtpad-plugin-manager');